Greenfield-app/backend/README.md

 # What's Eat - Backend

 This is the backend repo for What's eat.
 It contains the server implemented with Node Express, and migrations/seeds for the database using knex.
+It also uses the following APIs:

+Spoonacular
+Google Maps
+Google Places

 To use the backend with the front end, you will also need this repo: https://github.com/Greenfield-app/frontend